Abimbola-git/Anjorin-Abimbola/README.md

          	Card Visuals: Key metrics (total sales, average transaction value).

-         	Interactivity: Use slicers for filtering data by product category, region, or time period.
+         	Interactivity: Use slicers for filtering data by product category, region, or time period

-8. Conclusion: This structured approach helps to effectively analyze the sales performance of the retail store and create an insightful Power BI dashboard.
+  	  Conclusion: This structured approach helps to effectively analyze the sales performance of the retail store and create an insightful Power BI dashboard.